Facebook sidesteps Apple ban by paying teens to harvest data from their phones

 Once downloaded through Applause or other beta-testing apps, the Facebook Research app asks the user to download and install a so-called Enterprise Developer Certificate that gives Facebook an unusual level of access to their phone.

-The developer certificate is intended, Apple says, only for distributing internal corporate apps; distributing such a certificate to non-Facebook employees appears to violate the spirit of Apple’s developer rules.
+The developer certificate is intended, Apple says, only for distributing internal corporate apps; distributing such a certificate to non-Facebook employees violates the spirit of Apple’s developer rules.

 According to security researcher Will Strafach, Facebook renewed its developer certificate in July, weeks after Apple announced its more stringent set of App Store rules, which stipulated that apps “should not collect information about which other apps are installed on a user’s device.”

-On late Tuesday night, Facebook said it was ending the use of the app on Apple devices.
 In an emailed statement, a company spokesperson defended the project.

 “Key facts about this market research program are being ignored,” the statement said.
 “Despite early reports, there was nothing ‘secret’ about this; it was literally called the Facebook Research App.
 It wasn’t ‘spying’ as all of the people who signed up to participate went through a clear on-boarding process asking for their permission and were paid to participate.
 Finally, less than 5 percent of the people who chose to participate in this market research program were teens.
 All of them with signed parental consent forms.”

-Apple has made user privacy a selling point of its products and services, and CEO Tim Cook has been openly critical of Facebook’s data collection practices.
-But Apple remains a major distributor of the Facebook app via the App Store.
-There is a very good chance that Apple stops distributing the Facebook Research app, however, or takes measures against Facebook’s use of its developer certificates.

 The political firm Cambridge Analytica, whose misdeeds helped bring about Facebook’s massive privacy scandal last year, also collected user data collected through a “research” app on Facebook.
 That app was distributed to paid survey-takers by Cambridge University researchers through Amazon’s Mechanical Turk service, despite numerous complaints from users that the survey’s request for data violated Amazon’s terms.
 Facebook has claimed it thought that app was only being used for academic purposes, not to create profiles on millions of Americans for use in political campaigns.
-In 2015, Facebook hired one of the researchers behind the app; it fired him in September and has yet to publicly explain what it knew about his role.
+In 2015, Facebook Research hired one of the researchers behind the app; it fired him in September and has yet to publicly explain what it knew about his role.

 The privacy blunders just keep coming for Facebook, even as it prepares to consolidate its Facebook Messenger, WhatsApp, and Instagram apps to further optimize and coordinate the parts of its vast data collection machine.
 Meanwhile, lawmakers in states around the country and in Washington, D.C. are growing increasingly eager to pass laws that restrict how big tech companies can harvest and use personal data.

-Updated at 3:00 ET to include Facebook’s comment.
+Updated to include Facebook’s comment and Apple’s response.